Latest Ohio derailment poses no public risk, officials say

 SPRINGFIELD, Ohio (AP) — Authorities in Ohio say there is no indication of any risk to public health from the derailment of a Norfolk Southern cargo train between Dayton and Columbus, the second derailment of a company train in the state in a month.

-Clark County officials say about 20 of the southbound train’s 212 cars, including four tankers, derailed at about 4:45 p.m.
+Norfolk Southern and Clark County officials say 28 of the southbound train’s 212 cars, including four empty tankers, derailed at about 4:45 p.m.
 Saturday in Springfield Township near a business park and the county fairgrounds.
 Springfield is about 46 miles (74 km) west of the state capital of Columbus.

-As a precaution, residents living within 1,000 feet were asked to shelter in place and responding firefighters deployed the county hazmat team as a precaution, but officials early Sunday said the train wasn't carrying hazardous materials and there was "no indication of any injuries or risk to public health at this time.”
+As a precaution, residents living within 1,000 feet were asked to shelter in place and responding firefighters deployed the county hazmat team as a precaution, but officials early Sunday said there was "no indication of any injuries or risk to public health at this time.”

 Ohio Governor Mike DeWine said late Saturday night that President Biden and Transportation Secretary Pete Buttigieg had called him “to offer help from the federal government.”